 Autumn opening hours

 About the reserve

 When you first arrive at the centre, you’ll be greeted with a smile and warm welcome from our staff and volunteers.
 There’s a livestream of the osprey webcam in the centre, and our staff will be more than happy to chat about the ospreys, their history and what’s been happening this year.
-You can enjoy interactive displays and pick up some refreshments, as well as browse the shop.
+You can enjoy interactive displays, browse the shop and pick up some refreshments, including cold and hot drinks, ice-creams, cake and confectionary.

 The walk through Lyndon nature reserve takes you along the south shore of Rutland Water, through wildflower meadows with the reservoir and bird hides on your right.
 Look for common spotted orchids on the walk growing near the path in late spring and early summer.
 Spring is an excellent time to enjoy outstanding birdsong, especially in the earlier and later parts of the day.
 Woodland and garden birds make the most of the small patches of trees, rich hedgerows and feeding station, directly outside the visitor centre.
 We’ve been lucky enough to see Willow Tits and Marsh Tits on our feeders – one of the few places where both have been seen side by side.
 The hides at the water’s edge give a stunning view of the reservoir and out towards Lax Hill (on the western edge of the reservoir, part of the Egleton reserve), and across to Hambleton, on the peninsular, and then up towards Burley-on-the-Hill House – the stately home on the north shore.